 FTB(A) is subject to an income test.
 The rate of FTB(B) also depends on the age of the child; either 0–4 years or 5–18.
 Once income exceeds the threshold, the rate of FTB(B) is reduced by 20 cents for every $1 of income above this amount.

-FTB(A) includes a supplement amount payable if the tax return information for a financial year is provided within the relevant timelines, and the child has met immunisation and health check requirements.
+FTB(A) includes a supplement amount payable if the tax return information for a financial year is provided within 12 months after the end of the financial year, and the child has met immunisation and health check requirements.
 FTB (B) includes a supplement amount payable after the end of the financial year.